USGS-WiM/GageStatsServices/Docs/Statistics/Add.md

 <span style="color:red">Requires Authentication</span>
-Adds a statistic resource to the repository.
+Adds a new statistic resource to the repository.